b2io/handbook/day-to-day.md

   you will be pleased)
 - When you're not doing client work, track to _Internal_
   - There are lots of buckets in Internal, check them out
-  - It gives you (and the team) insight into your past work
+  - This gives you (and the team) insight into your past work
 - Include details for client work.
 You do not have to go overboard, but if you are not tracking to a specific development task, try to explain what you spent your time doing.

 Try to have the day's hours in and rounded to the quarter hour by the end of the day.
 If we feel like we have a lot of billable work but aren't tracking a high number of billable hours, that